Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Note: you can click on the trail map to enlarge it.

-As you can see from the trail map above, several parking lots and many starting/ending points are available.
-And you can combine the trails in at least a dozen different ways.
+As you can see from the trail map above, there are several parking lots and many starting/ending points.
+You can combine the trails in at least a dozen different ways.

 The brochure that you receive at the entrance suggests nine different trails.
-And I will list the most popular ones, together with the ones we did during our latest visit.
+And I will list the most popular and our favorites.

 Also, remember that you have to start early to hike the longer trails.
 Here is the time limitation sign that you can find near David Fall.